Bayesian Erosion Modeling for inversion of detrital Low-Temperature Thermochronometric ages

 Published:

-Borgohain et al. 2024 (under review in Tectonics), which utilizes a Bayesian erosion model developed by Avdeev et al. (2011), demonstrate the results of Bayesian erosion modeling for estimating erosion history from detrital fission-track thermochronometric ages.
+In Borgohain et al. (2025), which utilizes a Bayesian erosion model developed by Avdeev et al. (2011), demonstrate the results of Bayesian erosion modeling for estimating erosion history from detrital fission-track thermochronometric ages.

 The following documentation describes: